MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/jscript-ado-programming.md

 - For client-side scripting use Adcjavas.inc, which is installed in the c:\\Program Files\\Common Files\\System\\msdac\\ folder by default.

-You can either copy and paste constant definitions from these files into your ASP pages, or, if you are doing server-side scripting, copy Adojavas.inc file to a folder on your Web site and references it from your ASP page like this:
+You can either copy and paste constant definitions from these files into your ASP pages, or, if you are doing server-side scripting, copy Adojavas.inc file to a folder on your website and references it from your ASP page like this:

 ```javascript